akasma74/Hass-Custom-Alarm/README.md

 **Bear in mind that if you use this method, it only updates ```custom_components/bwalarm/``` folder and ALL user data inside that folder will be lost upon every update!**

+Updating by using HACS (even if you intitially installed bwalarm manually) does not overwrite user settings as these are stored in the resources folder.

 ## After update (for all methods)

 Please note that the component's code is loaded on Home Assistant startup and the panels' code (```panel.html```) is cached by browser.